A priori estimates for the derivative nonlinear Schr\"{o}dinger equation: Introduction

 A local well-posedness result in $L^2$ seems to be very difficult due to the scaling criticality.
 On the other hand, it is not straight-forward to use the other quantities to prove a global result due to lack of definiteness.
 The remedy in previous works was to impose a smallness condition on the $L^2$-norm and use the sharp Gagliardo-Nirenberg inequality.

 Wu \cite{Wu2015} observed in the line case that combining several conserved quantities improves the $L^2$-threshold, which can be derived from the energy (cf. \cite{Wu2013}).
 Mosincat--Oh carried out the corresponding argument on the torus \cite{MosincatOh2015}.
-Additionally making use of the $I$-method (cf. \cite{CollianderKeelStaffilaniTakaokaTao2002, MiaoWuXu2011}), Guo--Wu \cite{GuoWu2017} proved global well-posedness in $H^{1/2}(\R)$ for $\Vert u_0 \Vert_{L^2} < 4 \pi$, and Mosincat \cite{Mosincat2017} proved global well-posedness in $H^{1/2}(\T)$ under the same $L^2$-smallness condition.
-Furthermore, Nahmod \emph{et al.} \cite{NahmodOhReyBelletStaffilani2012} proved a probabilistic global well-posedness result in Fourier Lebesgue spaces scaling like $H^{1/2-\varepsilon}(\T)$.
+Additionally making use of the $I$-method (cf. \cite{CollianderKeelStaffilaniTakaokaTao2002, MiaoWuXu2011}), Guo--Wu \cite{GuoWu2017} proved global well-posedness in $H^{1/2}(\mathbb{R})$ for $\Vert u_0 \Vert^2_{L^2} < 4 \pi$, and Mosincat \cite{Mosincat2017} proved global well-posedness in $H^{1/2}(\mathbb{T})$ under the same $L^2$-smallness condition.
+The question of global well-posedness for arbitrary $L^2$-norm was still open at the time of the first submission of this paper.
+Afterwards, there were several new contributions to the global well-posedness of dNLS (\cite{TangXu2020,BahouriPerelman2020,KillipNtekoumeVisan2021,IsomMantzavinosStefanov2020}).
+Among these, Bahouri--Perelman \cite{BahouriPerelman2020} showed global well-posedness in $H^{1/2}(\mathbb{R})$ without smallness assumption on the $L^2$-norm.
+The new works are discussed at the end of the Introduction.
+Previously, Nahmod \emph{et al.} \cite{NahmodOhReyBelletStaffilani2012} proved a probabilistic global well-posedness result in Fourier Lebesgue spaces scaling like $H^{1/2-\varepsilon}(\mathbb{T})$.
+On the half-line and intervals endowed with Dirichlet boundary conditions, Wu \cite{Wu2013} and Tan \cite{Tan2004} showed the existence of finite-time blow-up solutions.

 Kaup--Newell \cite{KaupNewell1978} already observed shortly after the proposal of \eqref{eq:dNLS} that it admits a Lax pair with operator